athertahir/gcp/Episode_6/06_Introduction to SQL for BigQuery and Cloud SQL.md

 the *Resources* tab.

-The highest level of resources contain GCP projects, which are just like the temporary GCP projects you sign in to and use with each Qwiklab.
-As you can see in your console and in the last screenshot, we only have our Qwiklabs project housed in the Resources tab.
-If you try clicking on the arrow next the project name, nothing will show up.
+The highest level of resources contain GCP projects, which are just like the temporary GCP projects you sign in to and use.

 This is because your project doesn't contain any datasets or tables, you have nothing that can be queried.
 Earlier you learned datasets contain